Emeritus Professor, History

 Prof. Diephouse and his wife, Evelyn, a retired pastor, have three grown daughters and two granddaughters.
 For relaxation he enjoys jogging, hiking, classical music, reading detective novels, and drinking fine tea.
 He is a member of the Grand Rapids Choir of Men and Boys, enjoys playing the piano and harpsichord, and frequently accompanies the choir at his church.

 Prof. Diephouse is a former academic dean and has served the college in several other administrative capacities.
-He is currently serving as chair of the Political Science Department.
+He retired from teaching in May 2013.

 See a partial list of David Diephouse's publications.